Friday, December 31, 2021

 Another glorious shot.
 Hmm, will I ever break even with a PAR?

-Ok, we made it onto the green so let's carefully line up the shot and calc the distance.
+Ok, we made it onto the green so let's carefully line up the shot and calculate the distance.

 The CryptO'pinion?

 If ever there was a mixed box of goodies then this is it.
-Okay. not all games will appeal to everyone and Outrun was always going to be a disappointment but at least the floppy disk still works.
-Perhaps I should use that as a blank?
-Thankfully, Targhan, Joust, Blasteroids, Battle Chess, Impact, Bombuzal and Mean 18 are all corkers.
+Okay. not all games will appeal to everyone and Outrun was always going to be a disappointment.
+But at least the floppy disk still works so perhaps I should use that as a blank disk?
+Thankfully, Targhan, Joust, Blasteroids, Battle Chess, Impact, Bombuzal, and Mean 18 are all corkers!!

 Those with keen eyes would have noticed that there were loose floppies?
 Captain Blood and Pro Tennis Tour.
-The first is an astronomical game I should properly feature someday soon.
-Whereas the other is tennis, a repugnant excuse for a sport.
-Plus it's the only floppy disk that doesn't work so I'll get Fast Copy on that asap!
+The first is an astronomical (sorry) game that I should properly feature someday - very soon.
+The other is tennis, a repugnant excuse for a sport.
+Plus it's the only floppy disk that doesn't work so I'll get Fast Copy on that ASAP!

 Thanks to Loggins for this wonderful gift.
-Each dangerously broken box will eventually be replaced and carefully preserved within the AtariCrypt archives.
+Each dangerously broken plastic box will eventually be replaced and carefully preserved within the AtariCrypt archives.
 Yes, even European Soccer Challenge.
-Greetings to everyone that helps support AtariCrypt (see the scroller at the top of this page) and also to you for being here right now :-)
+Greetings to everyone who helps support AtariCrypt (see the "Pages" links at the top of this page) and also to you for being here right now :-)

 Stay Atari and all the beST for 2022.